Support services across the University

 Leeds Nightline.
 Nightline is an anonymous, non-advisory telephone listening and information service run for students by trained student volunteers from the higher education institutions in Leeds.
 They offer confidential listening and information to all students studying in Leeds.

 UniLeeds app.
-This gives the information on the Help@Leeds site using an app for a smartphone.
+This gives the information using an app for a smartphone.
 Much of the content is offline too, so there's no need to be connected to the internet.

 Support and wellbeing section of the student website.
 This contains a wealth of information on the range of different support available to students, ranging from disabled, international and students with mental health issues, through to the chaplaincy and transcription services.